yfduskk/vitis-ai_tutorials/3-step_quick-start/README.md

  - 8GB (or greater) SD card
  - Micro-USB cable

-The following is highly recommend (but not mandatory):
+One of the following is highly recommended (but not mandatory):
- - Host machine (Windows or Linux) with X11 server installed
+ - Host machine (Windows or Linux) with X11 server installed and Ethernet cable.
+For example, Xming for Windows.
-   - e.g. Xming for Windows
- - DisplayPort monitor
+   - **OR**
- - DisplayPort cable
+ - DisplayPort monitor and cable

- - Ethernet cable
+Additionally, to use the board and run the examples standalone (i.e. without host machine interaction) the following would be needed *in addition* to the DisplayPort monitor and cable:
  - USB hub, keyboard, and mouse
  - ZCU102 only: USB 3.0 A Female to Micro B Male OTG Cable/Dongle